Aaron Sorkin: Sports Night

-Sorkin conceived the idea to write about the behind-the-scenes happenings on a sports show while residing at the Four Seasons Hotel in Los Angeles writing the screenplay for The American President.
+Sorkin conceived an idea to write about the behind-the-scenes happenings on a sports show while residing at the Four Seasons Hotel in Los Angeles writing the screenplay for The American President.
 He would work late, with the television tuned into ESPN, watching continuous replays of SportsCenter.
-The show inspired him to try to write a feature film about a sports show but he was unable to structure the story for film, so instead he turned his idea into a television comedy series.
-Sports Night was produced by Disney and debuted on the ABC network in fall of 1998.
+The show inspired him to try to write a feature film about a sports show but he was unable to structure the story for film, so instead he turned his idea into a television series.
+Sports Night was produced by Disney and debuted on the ABC network in the fall of 1998.

 Sorkin fought with ABC during the first season over the use of a laugh track and a live studio audience.
 The laugh track was widely decried by critics as jarring, with Joyce Millman of Salon magazine describing it as "the most unconvincing laugh track you've ever heard".
-Sorkin commented that: "Once you do shoot in front of a live audience, you have no choice but to use the laugh track.
+Sorkin commented that "once you do shoot in front of a live audience, you have no choice but to use the laugh track.
 Oftentimes [enhancing the laughs] is the right thing to do.
 Sometimes you do need a cymbal crash.
 Other times, it alienates me."
 The laugh track was gradually dialed down and was removed by the end of the first season.
-Sorkin was triumphant in the second season when ABC agreed to his demands, unburdening the crew of the difficulties of staging a scene for a live audience and leaving the cast with more time to rehearse.
+Sorkin was successful in the second season when ABC agreed to his demands, unburdening the crew of the difficulties of staging a scene for a live audience and leaving the cast with more time to rehearse.
 Although Sports Night was critically acclaimed, ABC canceled the show after two seasons due to low ratings.
-Sorkin entertained offers to continue the show on other television channels, but declined all the offers because they were dependent on his involvement and he was already working on The West Wing.
+Sorkin entertained offers to continue the show on other channels, but declined because they were dependent on his involvement and he was already working on The West Wing.

 The West Wing

-Stockard Channing had done an episode of the show as the First Lady ...
+Stockard Channing had done an episode of the show as the First Lady.
 She took me out to lunch and said she really liked doing the show and wanted to do more and started asking me questions like, "Who do you think this character is?"
 And those aren't questions I can answer.
 [As a writer] I can only answer, what do they want?